Communication

 Final result

-Once new channels are created, staff members will be able to choose the channel through which they want to send messages to the client, and in the same way, the conversation page thread will reflect the channel that a message was sent from.
+Once new channels are created, staff members will be able to choose the channel through which they want to send messages to the client, and in the same way, the conversation page thread will reflect the channel in which a message was sent.

 Developers guide